metametadata/carry/docs/user-guide.md

 * `dispatch-action` - a synchronous function for modifying a model, always returns `nil`
 * return value will not be used

-By convention, control should be able to at least handle `:on-start` and `:on-stop` signals.
+By convention, signal handler should be able to at least handle `:on-start` and `:on-stop` signals.
 As we'll see later, it's required by middleware with setup/teardown logic and to support hot reloading.

 It is convenient (but not required) to use [pattern matching](https://github.com/clojure/core.match) to switch between signals and destructure signals with payload.
-As an example, this is a controller from [friend-list](/examples/#friend-list) demo app:
+As an example, this is a handler from [friend-list](/examples/#friend-list) demo app:

 ```clj
 (ns friend-list.core